centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 business activity.
 If no SLA is defined, 100% availability will be represented by a sun icon, and all values below 100% by a cloud.

-Changes are calcuted in relation to the previous period:
+Changes are calculated in relation to the previous period:

 - If the reporting period is a full month, the previous period is the previous full month.